thi-ng/umbrella/packages/pointfree/README.md

 medium between different sub-processes **can** be more flexible, since each function ("word" in Concatenative-programming-speak) can consume or produce any number of intermediate values from/on the stack.
-Furthermore, on-stack quotations can be used for dynamic programming approaches and conditionals can be used to cause non-linear controlflow.
+Furthermore, on-stack quotations and dataflow combinators can be used for dynamic programming approaches and conditionals can be used to cause non-linear controlflow.

 ## Status

-BETA - in active development
+ALPHA - in active development, API still undergoing major changes

 ## Installation